Seattle Convention Center: Events

 In 2023, the convention center hosted 160 total events that drew a total of 350,837 people.
 Of the events, 54 were classified as national or international.
 In the 2010s, the convention center regularly hosted over 300 annual events that drew around 400,000 people.
 Attendance had remained stagnant since late 1990s, and the convention center spent 40 percent of days without a large convention in session.
 The convention center reportedly turned away more events than it booked prior to the COVID-19 pandemic and expansion.

 The convention center hosts several large annual events that draw in excess of 10,000 attendees.
 Among the facility's largest events are local fan conventions focused on various subcultures: PAX West, a gaming event hosted annually in September since 2007; Emerald City Comic Con, which moved to the convention center in 2008; and Sakura-Con, an anime convention hosted at the convention center since 2006.
 The convention center's largest trade show is the Northwest Flower and Garden Show, hosted since 1989 and attracting 60,000 visitors.
-Since 2017, the convention center has also hosted Microsoft's Build developer conference, which has had an attendance of 6,000.
+Since 2017, the convention center has also hosted Microsoft's Build developer conference, which drew 6,000 attendees in 2018.